horizontalsystems/blockchain-crypto-guides/token_guides/tether.md

 For individuals, Tether also opens up ways for anyone to store assets in USD equivalent on exchanges or non-custodial wallets like Unstoppable without the need to have a bank account.

 For cryptocurrency exchanges Tether provides means to enable cryptocurrency-to-fiat trading without using legacy banking and payment providers which are currently heavily regulated and just plain slow.

-Sending 20,000 USDT tokens from your wallet to your exchange account would take a few minutes in comparison to a few days when sent from a bank account.
+Sending 20,000 USDT Tether tokens from your wallet to your exchange account would take a few minutes in comparison to a few days when sent from a bank account.

 Tether tokens in circulation exist as cryptocurrency tokens (primarily on Ethereum blockchain).
 As a result, Tether adopts some benefits of cryptocurrencies allowing parties to transact with each other pseudo anonymously, without any middlemen or intermediaries.
 Any merchant accepting Tether tokens as payment may potentially do so without knowing the identity of the sender.
 The sender only needs a crypto wallet that supports sending and receiving of Tether tokens.